-Forensic experts must be aware of ethical standards of conduct and be aware of the proper procedures and legal constraints or motions that may affect their testimony.
+Forensic experts must adhere to ethical standards of conduct and be aware of the proper procedures and legal constraints or motions that may affect their testimony.

-Expert witnesses should remember that, in the legal system, attorneys are advocates.
-Their duty is to present a set of facts and proofs that support the state's (or the client's) position.
-Occasionally, zeal for the cause may unintentionally interfere with professional and intellectual independence.
+A cautionary word: In the legal system, attorneys are advocates.
+Their duty is to put forward a set of facts and proofs that support the state's or the client's position.
+Occasionally, zeal for the cause may shade professional and intellectual independence.
 It is not improper for the advocate to give an expert a wish list stating the most desirable conclusions from the attorney's and client's viewpoint.
 This does not mean, however, that the expert must support that view.

-The expert's integrity, reputation, and personal and professional self-esteem require that the conclusions reached and opinions espoused are supportable and based on the available body of facts and operative knowledge.
+Expert witnesses' integrity, reputation, and personal and professional self-esteem are at stake and require that their conclusions and opinions be supported by the available body of facts and by operative knowledge.
 Experts must always follow the scientific method, regardless of the path it forces them to take.
 "Following" the scientific method has to do with how science is conducted.
 "Adhering to the principles" of objective and unbiased science describes how scientific results are reported or presented.

 Additional Online Courses